Were You Wrongfully Terminated in Southern California?

 In California, along with many other states, employees are presumed to be “at will.”
 This term means that your employer can fire you at any time for any reason.
 However, there are certain situations, dictated by public policy, where the at-will presumption is overcome and rendered irrelevant.
 If you are fired based upon one of the exceptions to the at-will designation, you may have a case of wrongful termination.

-Our lawyers and staff at the office of Andrea Cook & Associates have been handling wrongful termination cases for over 30 years.
+Andrea Cook & Associates has been handling wrongful termination cases for over 30 years.
 We are a reliable and established firm that has gained a reputation for being aggressive representatives of our clients’ rights.
 It is important to us that you fully understand the laws that apply to your situation and how we can pursue a resolution to the matter that is in your best interests.

 We also handle cases that were the basis of your termination, such as: